ducakar/TextureReplacer/README.md

 Known Issues
 ------------

+* Nav ball texture replacmeent does not work.
+* Visor reflections do not work.
 * Atmospheric skybox is not reflected.
 * Reflections disable part highlighting.
 * Clouds from EVE are only reflected when on/near the ground or over 160 km.